Tonsil Removal Surgery (Tonsillectomy Procedure) in Rockwall, Forney & Wylie

 - The procedure may be done in a surgical center or in a hospital

 - Tonsils will be removed using either surgical tools or radio-frequency energy, depending upon your needs

-- After the procedure, the patient will receive medication to reduce pain and swelling in the throat
+- After the tonsil removal procedure, the patient will receive medication to reduce pain and swelling in the throat

 - Patients will typically go home on the same day as the surgery

-- Complete recovery from a tonsillectomy usually takes 10-14 days
+- Complete tonsil removal recovery usually takes 10-14 days

 Lakeside Allergy ENT is home to three board-certified otolaryngologists who specialize in diagnosis and treatment of all ear, nose, and throat-related disorders, including tonsil infections and enlarged tonsils that require surgical treatment.
 If you or your child has any of the symptoms of tonsillitis or tonsil-related complications and you want to learn more about tonsil removal surgery, call our office at 972-771-5443 or get started by requesting an appointment with our tonsillectomy doctors using the form on this page.